gridcoin-community/gridcoin-docker/grc-amd64-dev/README.md

 user:password = dev:dev with $HOME and sudo enabled so changes can be made to the build environment as required.

-set the container's LOCAL_USER_ID='1000'  or to your houst's unique uid for clean operation from your local drive
+set the container's LOCAL_USER_ID='1000'  or to your host's unique uid for clean operation from your local drive

 example: